syntevo/syntevo.github.io/SmartGit/HowTos/Register-a-SmartGit-license.md

 #### Note
 > `.lic` files are binary files.
-There are not expected to be opened by
-> the user.
+> There are not expected to be *opened* by the user, except to be registered in SmartGit.